mohanson/pxsol/README.md

 Features:

 - No third-party dependencies, everything is visible.
-- Incredibly simple, even a cat knows how to use it.
+- Incredibly simple.
+Just like its description says, for humanity.
+- Has a built-in wallet, most of the on-chain operations can be completed through it.

 ## Installation